fedyhajali/security-system/README.md

-# Home Security System
+# home-security-system
-Project of a Domotic Home Security System prototype.
+This is a project of a domotic Home Security System prototype realized for the "Embedded and Real-Time Systems" course at the University of Modena and Reggio Emilia.

 ## Description